The good news is, yes—Medicare does cover non-working spouses.

 Need a hand?

-If you need a case analysis and recommendation, don’t hesitate to reach out to one of our expert Personal Benefits Managers.
+If you need a case analysis and recommendation about medicare for non-working spouses, don’t hesitate to reach out to one of our expert Personal Benefits Managers.

-The process is easy and straightforward.
-And there’s no charge.
+The process is easy and straightforward and there is no charge.

 We can go over your situation and see if you or your non-working spouse is likely to qualify for benefits based on the working spouse’s history.